lassebenni/vakaveiler-dashboard/pages/index.md

 ---

-### Detailed Auctions
+### Auctions

-Click to go to the auctions page: [Auctions](auctions) to find more detailed information about the auctions such as the lowest and highest price, the total number of bids, and the total number of winners.

----

-### Quickfind auctions
+Search and find auctions.
+Click on the title to see the details of the auction.

 ```sql titles
 select